-Speaking from 41 years of husbandly experience, Gary offers cautions, correction, and consolation for husbands with homeschooling wives.
-His useful advice will help husbands understand their wives better and will enable them to help their wives find joy and affirmation in the day-to-day challenges of homeschooling, parenting, and partnering.
+Speaking from 47 years of husbandly experience, Gary offers cautions, correction, and consolation for husbands with homeschooling wives.
+His useful advice will help husbands understand their wives better and enable them to help their wives find joy and affirmation in the day-to-day challenges of homeschooling, parenting, and partnering.

 GATHER 'ROUND, CHILDREN: Read Alouds for Dads and Kids